Booker-CU/FutureBeatz/README.md

 # FutureBeatz

-## Hackathon project for the Encode Club / Lightlink Hackathon
+## Hackathon project for the Encode Club / Lightlink(Liteflow) Hackathon
 (this project uses the [Liteflow](https://liteflow.com) "Marketplace" template... more details below.)